capitaltg/deltasync/README.md

 # Project Delta
-Project Delta helps keep multiple LDAP servers synchronized
+Project DeltaSync helps keep multiple LDAP servers synchronized

 ## Requirements
-- To get setup, you need to have JDK8 (or later) installed on your machine.
+- To get setup, make sure you have JDK8 (or later) installed on your machine
 - For development on Windows, the instructions below were written for a bash environment.
 If you aren't familiar with it yet,
   [gitbash](https://git-scm.com/downloads) is an excellent development tool